Murdoch limits damage in parliament grilling

 "It is a matter of great regret that things went wrong at the News of the World in 2006.
 The company didn't come to grips with those issues fast enough," he said.

-(Additional reporting by Keith Weir, Paul Sandle and Michelle Martin; Editing by Sophie Hares and Andrew Heavens)
+(Additional reporting by Keith Weir, Paul Sandle and Michelle Martin; Editing by Sophie Hares)